-The short answer: I follow the rules of the strategies and the daily signals.
+The short answer: No I don't use stop-gains or take profit early.
+I follow the rules of the strategies and the daily signals.
 I'm quant based and follow the math, not personal predictions or intraday market timing.

 The long answer: There's few things that mess with our minds more in trading than seeing positions that are up a lot of money, suddenly start failing and end up being losers.
 Psychologically, that type of pattern from a winning to a losing position is much more memorable than say a trade that was losing initially and turned out to be a winner, or a trade that just started losing slowly and gradually went to stop-loss.
 There's just something about the "up quickly only to lose money eventually" type of trade that gets burned in our memories.